You've Got Cancer

 You are the only person that will help you feel more comfortable listening to physicians, nurses, and technologists.
 Take time to learn the terms, acronyms, and lingo.

-The Short List of things we wish we knew
+Things we wish we knew

 These three points are based on my (Daniel LeSieur's) experience as the caregiver.